QuentinRa/blog.quentinra.dev/programming-languages/others/regex/index.md

 </div><div>

-You can apply a symbol on a group by wrapping them inside parenthesis.
+You can apply a symbol to a group by wrapping it inside a parenthesis.
 For instance, `(ab)+(cd|e)?`.

 Many languages and commands allow us to use **capture groups** 🚩.
 These are groups wrapped in `\(` and `\)`.
-It allow us to extract parts of the matching regex, usually because we used a regex to extract data.
+It allows us to extract parts of the matching regex, usually because we used a regex to extract data.

-For instance, this regex matches a line with a least 3 characters (`.{3}`), followed by a possible empty string (`.*`).
-We want to know which were the 3 characters, so we wrap them in a capture group.
+For instance, this regex matches a line with at least 3 characters (`.{3}`), followed by a possibly empty string (`.*`).
+To know what the three characters are, we can wrap them up in a capture group.

 ```ruby
 ^\(.{3}\).*$
 ```

-The process to get back the capture group is different everywhere.
+The process to get the capture group back is different everywhere.
 It may be `$1` or `\1`, while it could also be an array returned by a function.

 ```ps
 $ echo -e "abc\nde\nfeghi\nklmnop" > example